vikramvijayan/vikramvijayan/README.md

 ## Hi there 👋, I'm Vikram.

 - ⚡ The code here is old, circa 2020, and is meant to simply highlight a few of the projects I have led.
-All the code written by me.
+All code was written by me.
-  - Older code typically in MATLAB.
-Newer code typically in PYTHON.
+  - Older code is typically in MATLAB.
+Newer code is typically in PYTHON.
 - ⚡ These projects are related to understanding fundamental principles of brains using the fruit fly model organism.
 - ⚡ Feel free to contact me for newer versions of this code.
 - ⚡ Other projects that I have led that are not on my Github, include: